JustAhmedRabie/Hotel-System-Project/README.md

 - Query on reservations or rooms
 - Reservation report by a specific date
 - Reads and writes on text files
-- Always asks if you wan't to save the changes to the system (text file)
+- Always asks if you want to save the changes to the system (text file)

 ## Instructions
-- The program won't run without both rooms.txt, users.txt in the same directory of the program
+- The program won't run without both rooms.txt, users.txt in the same directory of the program.
 - It always saves any changes in the text files: rooms.txt, reservations.txt.
 - When doing a new reservation, it's status is unconfirmed, to confirm the reservation you must check-in first, but you can't check-in if the reservation date is not due yet
-- Also you can edit a reservation or cancel it, but those can't be done on a confirmed reservation, if you want to cancel or edit, the reservation must be unconfirmed.
+- Also, you can edit a reservation or cancel it, but those can't be done on a confirmed reservation, if you want to cancel or edit, the reservation must be unconfirmed.
 - After you check in and confirm your reservation, you can check out at any time, you can't check out on an unconfirmed reservation.

 ## Contributors